Bobby Dazzler

-Bobby Dazzler was an Australian television sitcom produced by Crawford Productions, starring pop singer John Farnham as the title characters, up-and-coming pop music star Bobby Farrell.
+Bobby Dazzler is an Australian television sitcom produced by Crawford Productions, starring pop singer John Farnham as the title character, up-and-coming pop music star Bobby Farrell.
 The other regular cast members were Maurie Fields as Bobby's father Fred, an old vaudeville performer; and Olivia Hamnett as Bobby's officious manager, Della McDermott.
-Qing Ling was a regular special guest star as the singing bartender.
 It was aired on the Seven Network during the summer of 1977–78.